WrichikBasu/word_chain_bot_indently/README.md

-# Word Chain Bot Indently
+# Word Chain Bot for Indently
 *The Indently Discord server's indigineous word chain bot!*

 Join the [Indently Discord server](https://discord.gg/indently-1040343818274340935) to see this bot in action!